liamhegenbarth/chief/content/projects/index.md

 slug = "spf13-vim-3-0-release-and-new-website"
 +++

-## You absolute monster
+## Project person

-This is some markdown about Clara
+This is some markdown about projects